fragaLY/blog/quarkus-reactive_vs_quarkus-reactive-native/QUARKUS-REACTIVE_VS_QUARKUS-REACTIVE-NATIVE.md

 And I am going to check all of these cases.

 So, in total I will have results for:
-  - Typical *.jar and 4 different images that had been built with JIB, Docker, S2I, and Buildpack;
+  - Typical fast and uber jars and 4 different images that had been built with JIB, Docker, S2I, and Buildpack;
   - Fully static native executable (non-ready for production), Linux executable without GraalVM, using the container-image extensions,